Perimenopause Temperature Changes: Why You’re Hot and Cold

 🌗 Where nervous system wisdom rewrites the perimenopause playbook—part of The Reckoning Years series.

-Temperature whiplash is what happens when the hormonal thermostat hands control back to the nervous system—and the nervous system isn’t quite sure what to do with it.
+In perimenopause, the hormonal thermostat hands control back to the nervous system before the nervous system has recalibrated its sensitivity.

 Early morning fog drifting through a sunlit valley, symbolizing perimenopause temperature changes and the body’s gradual return to equilibrium.